 Start feeding your baby pureed Guava.
-You can blend Guava puree with other fruit puree to enhance its taste and flavour.
+You can blend Guava puree with the other fruit purees to enhance its taste and flavor.
 Remember, the consistency of the puree depends on you.
 Make it as smooth as you can.

 How To Make Guava Puree?